svenstehle/Black-Friday-Sales-prediction/README.md

 * Employ a neural network
 * Explore GLM more and possibly eliminate some (dummy) variables

-### Thoughts:
+### Thoughts and lessons learned:
 All in all this dataset was a huge challenge for me because of the sheer size and time it took to try out different approaches and compute results.
-I had a lot of fun and learned a lot about interaction terms, even though they were not very useful in this case, and xgb parameters and tuning.
+I had a lot of fun and learned a lot about
+* interaction terms (even though they were not very useful in this case)
+* xgb algorithm, parameters and tuning (sklearn wrapper and also native API)
+* effective cross validation
+* how to make our algorithm aware of differences in train and test data

 I have a lot of respect for the ladies and gents that managed to achieve great RMSE results in the initial hackathon during just a few hours.
 I am curious to see what the best teams did and to learn from their approaches.